byq-luo/bosch/README.md

 ### LOWER PRIO

-* Remove frame slice in Video .py after mock/video.avi is replaced with a video from our dataset
+* Could learn a classifier to determine if car in bounding box is facing towards or away from us.
+Or if it is horizontal (like we are at an intersection).
+Or maybe there is some logical way to determine if the car is facing us or not.

-* Increase performance of detection.
+* Increase performance of detection?
 Classifier runs the vehicle and lane detectors in an interleaved way.
 We should try running the vehicle detector first and the running the lane line detector.
-The lane line detector runs only on the cpu, so I wonder if we could get performance benefit by running it in parallel (in a separate process, might be a challenge)
+The lane line detector runs only on the cpu, so I wonder if we could get performance benefit by running it in parallel (in a separate process, might be a challenge)?